pskelsey/findOUT/README.md

 Developed by [**Peter Skelsey**](mailto:peter.skelsey@hutton.ac.uk?subject=findOUT), James Hutton Institute, Dundee

 ## Basic overview
-A standalone desktop app for developing your own crop disease forecasting tools using anomaly detection algorithms.
+A standalone desktop app for developing your own forecasting tool using anomaly detection algorithms.
 * Upload your own data (2 predictor variables) or use our example data.
 * Choose an anomaly detection algorithm.
 * Set the fraction of inliers required.